All the ways to save on your mortgage.

 It's obvious (to me and our True North Mortgage brokers) that getting your best, lowest rate (for which you qualify) is a great way to save thousands.
 If you're buying a new home and go straight to your bank, you'll likely pay a higher rate because they 'bank' on your loyalty rather than compete strongly on rates.

-Whereas we can access several lenders to find your best rate, PLUS pass along a volume discount to get it lower.
+We can access several lenders to find your best rate (guaranteed), PLUS pass along a volume discount to get it even lower.
 We're known for having the best rates in the industry, and we work hard to achieve that for every client.

 3. Save more with a conventional mortgage

-Here's the savings difference on a $500,000 home price with a down payment of 10% vs. 20% (for a 25-year amortization).
-For a conventional mortgage, the lender will charge a higher rate (no insurance on the loan), but you'll still save more and have a lower monthly payment:
+The overall savings difference on a $500K home price with a down payment of 10% vs. 20% (standard 25-year amortization), is over $51K!
+A conventional mortgage typically comes with a higher rate (no insurance on the loan), but you'll still save more.

 4. Extend your amortization to lower your payments

-Or, if you initially had a high-ratio mortgage at a 25-year amortization and have paid enough down to bring your Loan to Value (LTV) to 80% or lower, you may now qualify for a 30-year amortization.
+Paid enough down?
+If you initially had a 25-year, high-ratio mortgage and, through extra payments, have brought your loan-to-value (LTV) to 80% or lower, you may now qualify for a 30-year amortization.

 5. Save on other debt

-If you have other debt at higher interest rates, now is a good time to consolidate your loans into one mortgage payment at a lower rate.
+If you have other debt at higher interest rates, now might be a good time to refinance to consolidate your loans into one mortgage payment at a lower rate.
 It can help you save money on interest and allow more budget space.
 The catch, however, is not to run up those other loan sources again and focus on paying down your new mortgage.

 • Reduce the number of loans you're paying to just one mortgage